Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 \subsection{Simulations of \texorpdfstring{$\XtoDDbP$, $\XtoDDbG$, \\and prompt $\DDbSys$ background}{X(3872) to D0 anti-D0 pi0, X(3872) to D0 anti-D0 gamma, and prompt D0 anti-D0 background}}

-The following described samples are generated for the purposes of demonstrating distributions of the variables proposed in \cref{sec:DmDb,subsec:DmDb_m2,subsec:angleDDb}, thus the number of events generated for each sample is arbitrary.
+The following simulated data samples are generated for the purposes of demonstrating distributions of the variables proposed in \cref{subsec:DmDb_m2,subsec:angleDDb}, thus the number of events generated for each sample is arbitrary.

-{\sc RapidSim} produces standard decays under representative effects of detector simulation, and also ``TRUE'' decays without detector simulation effects; for every sample described both standard and TRUE events are produced.
+{\sc RapidSim} produces standard decays with representative effects of detector simulation, and also ``TRUE'' decays without detector simulation effects; for every sample described both standard and TRUE events are produced.
 All $\Dz$ mesons decay to $K^-\pi^+$, and all $\Dzb$ mesons decay to $K^+\pi^-$.
 Note that no mass constraint is applied to either neutral $\D$ meson in {\sc RapidSim}.

-In {\sc RapidSim} $2 \times 10^5$ events, are produced each of Model S-Wave and Model D-Wave $\XtoDDbP$ decays using the model.
+In {\sc RapidSim}, $2 \times 10^5$ events each of Model S-Wave and Model D-Wave $\XtoDDbP$ decays are produced.
 The non-interfering sum of the Model S-Wave and Model D-Wave samples is called the ``Model'' sample.

-Additionally events are produced where 50\% are $\X \to \Dz\Dstzb \to \DDbP$ and 50\% are $\X \to \Dstz\Dzb \to \DDbP$ to simulate a possible non-interfering decay mode; $2 \times 10^5$ events are are produced in both $(\Dst\D)_{L=0}$ (``50/50 S-Wave'') and $(\Dst\D)_{L=2}$ (``50/50 D-Wave'') modes.
+In addition, events are produced in which 50\% are $\X \to \Dz\Dstzb \to \DDbP$ and 50\% are $\X \to \Dstz\Dzb \to \DDbP$ to simulate a possible non-interfering decay mode; $2 \times 10^5$ events are produced in both $(\Dst\D)_{L=0}$ (``50/50 S-Wave'') and $(\Dst\D)_{L=2}$ (``50/50 D-Wave'') modes.
 The non-interfering sum of these samples is called the ``50/50'' sample.
 In all 50/50 samples, the same mass and width parameters are used as in the Model samples for the particles involved in the decay.
 Equivalent samples are produced for $\XtoDDbG$ decays; the $\Dstz \to \Dz \gamma$ decay width is fixed to 26~\keVm, as estimated by Voloshin in ref.~\cite{Voloshin:2003nt}.

+In the case of both the Model and the 50/50 samples, the $\X \to \D\Dst$ decay amplitude considers the $\Dst$ to be on-shell; any conclusions drawn from these samples depend on this assumption.
+However, because the $\X$ mass is so close to $\Dz\Dstzb$ threshold, neutral $\Dst$ decays may also be produced off-shell~\cite{Dubnicka:2010kz}, and thus the decays $\XtoDDbP$ and $\XtoDDbG$ are expected to have non-trivial lineshapes.